Who is Russia’s Eurovision 2018 entry Yulia Samoylova and why did she withdraw from last year's contest?

 Meet the singer who was controversially banned from competing in Ukraine in 2017

-Singer Yulia Samoylova is Russia’s entry for the Eurovision Song Contest 2018.
+Singer Yulia Samoylova was Russia’s entry for the Eurovision Song Contest 2018.

-She was banned from competing in Ukraine in 2017 – but is back on the scene to fly the Russian flag this year.
+She was banned from competing in Ukraine in 2017 – but was back on the scene to fly the Russian flag this year.
 Find out more about Samoylova below…

 - When is the Eurovision Song Contest 2018?